The CPA / DeGroote Centre for the Promotion of Accounting Education and Research

 - James Steels (The use of the revaluation model in the Canadian commercial real estate industry)

 - Dhaval Patel (Accounting and Auditing: What We Have Learned from the Financial Crisis)

 - Xiaoxuan He ( Motivation in voluntary financial disclosure: An examination of the Canadian uranium industry)

-The centre also sponsors the DeGroote School of Business Alumni Accounting Reception, the UFE Convocation Reception and the McMaster Accounting Symposium.
+The centre also sponsors the DeGroote School of Business Alumni Accounting Reception, the CFE Convocation Reception and the McMaster Accounting Symposium.